DEAR (Drop Everything And Read)

 In September 2019, we launched our Drop Everything And Read (DEAR) programme.

-The last lesson of each school day is a DEAR session in form groups, where students return to their form bases to read culturally enriching works of literature with their form tutors.
+Each school day students have a DEAR session in form groups, where students return to their form bases to read culturally enriching works of literature with their form tutors.
 The form tutor reads aloud as students follow the text using their own individual copy of the book.
 All forms in a year group read the same chapters each week, so as to enjoy an enriching and shared learning journey.
 Students read approximately one book per term.

 All the books have been carefully selected to develop students' range of vocabulary, but also, to provide them with important cultural capital.
 In short, not just knowledge of words, but knowledge of the world.